 Note: Pre-buy tickets for both forms of transport to save time in the lines.
 Prices vary depending on the time of year.

 Sunsets never get old and we’ve seen our fair share over the last year of travel, but we’ve never seen crowds form like they do in Brazil.
 When someone does it, everyone does it!
 The sun sets over Ipanema beach and from late afternoon people will congregate on ‘the rock’ for sunset.
 Alcohol is drunk, coconuts are sipped on, queso is consumed, music is played and photos are in full force.
 Once the sun has set, the whole crowd will clap.
 The atmosphere is so cool and the sunset isn’t so bad either.
 It’s the perfect way to end any day!

 Visiting the Rocinha Favela

 Over time, it seems that not only poor people like living here and in fact, foreigners come to live here on their own accord.
-Rocinha in particular is the most populated favela in Rio and in many ways it was like visiting any other neighborhood.
+Rocinha, in particular, is the most populated favela in Rio and in many ways, it was like visiting any other neighbourhood.
 There were supermarkets, a post office, bakeries, bars, gyms and schools.
 Unfortunately, the majority of people that do live here are still poor and live in poorly constructed houses, sometimes with no electricity or water.
 The power & telephone lines prove this exactly and are often hijacked.
 How they don’t catch fire more often is beyond us!

 If you are looking for a more “authentic” experience, you can book overnight volunteer stays in the favela.
 There are a lot of volunteer opportunities inside, especially to help in schools and to teach English.